Frc-dev/FrcBot/README.md

     python localClient.py
     ```

+    Make sure you have all the [requirements to run locally](#-requirements-to-run-locally) set up before starting the bot.

 - **Use it in-game** by sending a DM to **Frc** in osu!
   > _Note: If you don't receive a response, my computer might be off or the bot isn't running.
 Feel free to DM the bot to let me know and I will read it._